SYY-Robot/kubot_ros/README.md

 > [Pibot](https://www.jianshu.com/u/7f508db63608),
 > [Neuronbot2](https://github.com/Adlink-ROS/neuronbot2)
 > and a large number of ROS users.
-> This package includes the functions to bring up the kubot robot, 2D SLAM, 3D SLAM,
+> This package includes the functions to bring up the KUBOT Robot, 2D SLAM, 3D SLAM,
 > Navigation, drive peripheral equipment and simulate it with your own computer.
 > For more instructions, please see [KUBOT Wiki](https://github.com/KUBOT-Robot/kubot_ros/wiki).***